SaffathA/SaffathA/README.md

 ## Me

 * Freshman of Grand Blanc High School
-* Interested in careers surrounding Computer Science
+* Interested in careers surrounding Computer Science and med
-* Great person to talk to
 * Interested in coding
-* great person to have a conversation with
+* great person to have a conversation with (listener and responder)
 * He/Him

 ## reach me here